trustlines-protocol/end2end/README.md

 This directory contains the files needed to run the clientlib's end2end tests inside docker.

-This is a bit experimental.as it relies on a manually updated trustlines/e2e docker image.
+This script uses the [trustlines/e2e docker image](https://hub.docker.com/r/trustlines/e2e/tags), which is automatically being build from the clientlib repository.

 ## Installation

-Please use a git checkout of the repo, either call the run-e2e.sh script with a full path or put a symlink to the run-e2e.sh script into your PATH.
+Please use a git checkout of the repo, either call the `run-e2e.sh` script with a full path or put a symlink to the run-e2e.sh script into your PATH.
 The following assumes you have put a symlink into your PATH.